Atlantis: Music

 The Spanish composer Manuel de Falla worked on a dramatic cantata based on Verdaguer's L'Atlántida, during the last 20 years of his life.
-The name has been affixed to symphonies by Jānis Ivanovs (1941), Richard Nanes, and Vaclav Buzek (2009).
+The name has been affixed to symphonies by Jānis Ivanovs (Symphony 4, 1941), Richard Nanes, and Vaclav Buzek (2009).
 There was also the symphonic celebration of Alan Hovhaness: "Fanfare for the New Atlantis" (Op.
 281, 1975).

 The Bohemian-American composer and arranger Vincent Frank Safranek wrote Atlantis (The Lost Continent) Suite in Four Parts; I. Nocturne and Morning Hymn of Praise, II.
 A Court Function, III.
 "I Love Thee" (The Prince and Aana), IV.
 The Destruction of Atlantis, for military (concert) band in 1913.

 The opera Der Kaiser von Atlantis (The Emperor of Atlantis) was written in 1943 by Viktor Ullmann with a libretto by Petr Kien, while they were both inmates at the Nazi concentration camp of Theresienstadt.
 The Nazis did not allow it to be performed, assuming the opera's reference to an Emperor of Atlantis to be a satire on Hitler.
-Though Ullmann and Kiel were murdered in Auschwitz, the manuscript survived and was performed for the first time in 1975 in Amsterdam.
+Though Ullmann and Kien were murdered in Auschwitz, the manuscript survived and was performed for the first time in 1975 in Amsterdam.